NOR flash replacement: Prefetch procedure

 The objective of the prefetch procedure is to prefetch data from NAND based on a given prediction graph such that most data accesses occur over SRAM.
 The basic idea is to prefetch data by following the LBA order in the graph.
 In order to efficiently look up a selected page in the cache, a cyclic queue is adopted in the cache management.
 Data prefetched from NAND flash is enqueued, while those transferred to the host is dequeued, on the other hand.
 The prefetch procedure is done in a greedy way: Let P1 be the last prefetched page.
 If P1 corresponds to a regular node, then the page that corresponds to the subsequent LBA is prefetched.
 If P1 corresponds to a branch node, then the procedure should prefetch pages by following all possible next LBA links in an equal base and a round-robin way.

 2D NAND replacement by 3D NAND

 As of 2021, 2D NAND replacement by 3D NAND has commenced.
 3D NAND has the advantages of lower cost per bit and the latest controller technology for better reliability.
 Consequently, even at the low GB level, 3D NAND is the preferred option for code storage.

+Implementations

+Modern iOS and Android smartphones, such as iPhone 7 and later, are usually not use a dedicated NOR flash in the boot process; in such boot process, the CPU / SoC built-in Boot ROM will find and load boot loader from NAND flash such as eUFS.
+Such boot process is called "NOR less".